ccdaisy/Spiral-Knights-Model-Converter/README.md

 #// WORK SO FAR
- - Improved file reading (Slightly faster reading) + Save/Open dialog (ONLY WORKS WITH XML.
+ - Improved file reading (Slightly faster reading) + Save/Open dialog (ONLY WORKS WITH XML RIGHT NOW.
 TUTORIAL IN RELEASES!)
- - Preparations for .DAT reading (Work has been sorta started?
-I've been looking into how the files work.)
+ - Preparations for .DAT reading

 #// ISSUES THAT HINDER WORK
  - Schoolwork